Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the existence and uniqueness results

 \subsection{Uniqueness of the encoding function}

 The proof of Theorem \ref{thm:treeuniq} consists of two steps.
-First, we show that there exists at most one compact rooted measured metric space with full support satisfying \eqref{fix:tree} in Proposition~\ref{prop:treeuniq}.
-Second, as in \cite{BrSu2013a}, we use a variant of the functional contraction method to construct a solution to \eqref{fix:X} that has finite absolute moments.
-We indicate how to obtain the statements \emph{i)} and \emph{ii)} in Theorem~\ref{thm:treeuniq} from the next two results right after proving Proposition \ref{prop:conlimit} below.
+First, in Proposition~\ref{prop:treeuniq}, we show that, in distribution, there exists at most one compact rooted measured metric space with full support satisfying \eqref{fix:tree}.
+Second, as in \cite{BrSu2013a}, we use a variant of the functional contraction method developed in \cite{NeSu2014a} to construct a solution to \eqref{fix:X} whose supremum has finite moments of all orders.
+We indicate how to obtain the statements \emph{i)} and \emph{ii)} in Theorem~\ref{thm:treeuniq} from the next two results right after proving Proposition \ref{prop:conlimit}.